 - Handy.
 If you’re familiar with professional cleaning or handiwork, Handy could be right for you.
 You apply by giving your personal information, filling out a quiz, providing details for a background check, downloading their app and getting your identity verified.
 You then go through a virtual onboarding before your account is activated.
 It sounds like a lot of steps, but it can be completed in an hour or two.
 Cleaners make up to $22 an hour and handymen make up to $45 an hour.
 Money is directly deposited into your bank account once your job is complete.

 - Instacart.
 This is a platform that allows you to become a grocery shopper and/or deliverer.
 It’s relatively easy to join and choose what role you wish to play.
 If you don’t have a car — not to worry — as they offer part-time work as an in-store shopper.
 If you have a car, you can sign up to be a full-service shopper as an independent contractor and choose the hours that work for you.
 With either job, you’ll get paid weekly.

 - Postmates.
 This is a delivery marketplace that matches you with people who need things delivered.
 Potentially, it could be anything.
 The best part is that you don’t have to drive: Get paid to exercise by delivering the goods on foot or via bike if you don’t have a car.
 On its website, it advertises that you can make up to $1,500 a week.

 Setup time: Depends on state regulations

 - Via.
-This is a lesser known rideshare operating only in New York City, Chicago, and Washington DC.
-They are upping the ante and offering $1000 signing bonus for New York City drivers.
-They claim to have the lowest commission in the industry, which means more money in your pocket.
+This is a lesser known rideshare operating only in New York City, Chicago, and Washington, DC.
+They’ve upped the ante by offering $1,000 signing bonus for all drivers.
+They claim to have the lowest service fee in the industry, which means more money in your pocket.
 Via also offers guaranteed hourly earnings regardless of driver demand.